SmokedSeaSalt/SmokedSeaSalt.github.io/_posts/CODAM/2025-05-02-born2beroot.md

 our script must always be able to display the following information:
 - The architecture of your operating system and its kernel version.
+	- uname -a
 - The number of physical processors.
+	- nproc
 - The number of virtual processors.
+	- nproc --all
 - The current available RAM on your server and its utilization rate as a percentage.
+	- free
 - The current available storage on your server and its utilization rate as a percentage.
 - The current utilization rate of your processors as a percentage.
 	- ? /proc/stat  ->  proccesor stats